 Turkmenistan in Central Asia is one of the most closed-off countries in the world, so just getting the chance to visit is already an adventure in itself.

-The nation is known for its eccentric and unusual capital city made of white marble, Ashgabat, but hidden away in the desert lies another curious attraction.
+The nation is known for its eccentric and unusual capital city, Ashgabat, with its white marble monuments, glinting with gold.
+But hidden away in the desert lies another curious attraction.